awsdocs/aws-kms-developer-guide/doc_source/editing-keys.md

 **Change CMK administrators and users**
 You can change the key policy for your CMK\.
 Key policies define the IAM users, groups, and roles that can manage the CMK and use it for cryptographic operations\.
 The AWS account \(root user\) has full permissions by default\.
 As a result, any IAM users and roles whose attached policies allow the appropriate permissions can also administer the CMK\.
-For detailed information about setting key policies and IAM policies, see [Authentication and Access Control for AWS KMS](control-access.md)\.
+For detailed information about setting key policies and IAM policies, see [Authentication and access control for AWS KMS](control-access.md)\.

 1. On the details page for CMK, choose the **Key policy** tab\.